tkstev/input-tiles-fidget-lab/README.md

 1. Create a new component called `<DateInput />` that displays the date `input` selection in the `span` with the name `dateOutput`.

 	You will need to:
 	- add an inline event to listen for when a change is made to the date `input`.
 	- create a property in the state object to store the value of the date.
 	- display the value of the state in the span.

 	> Don't forget to make the function name match the component name, to export the function from the component file, and to import the function into `App.js`.

 2. Create a new component called `<NumberInput />` that displays the number `input` selection in the `span` with the name `numberOutput`.

 3. Create a new component called `<ButtonInput />` that switches state between `true` and `false` when the button is pressed.
 Display the state in the `span` with the name `buttonOutput`.

-> Note: consider using a ternary operator (or an `if` statement) to display the value of the state.
+	> Consider using a ternary operator (or an `if` statement) to display the value of the state.
 You will not be able to display the state directly.

 4. Create a new component called `<RadioInput />` that displays which radio button is selected in the `span` with the name `radioOutput`.